togakangaroo/togakangaroo.github.io/_posts/2019-09-22-tdd-with-no-more-tears.md

 Now we continue with more tests.
 At this point our goal is to focus on the red-green.
 We write testing code, and write enough to get it to pass.
 We can refactor where the right move is obvious but it is not yet the focus - we will have time for refactoring, but right now we want to focus on building out all the basics we need to get the red-green workflow going.

+Also worth noting that I'm writing all code in the same file as it is simply faster to navigate and import dependencies for.
+I don't want to get caught up in what subdirectories to put things in, I just want to get the basic flow down.

 {% gist f7c0c83d5d70ef094be84cd995b22c2e %}

 And now we start to transition to the next set of priorities